DAVID VAN DRUNEN

 His games are very intelligently developed and always fun.
 He enjoys sharing sage advice and good guidance with other board game designers, who benefit greatly from his knowledge.

-You could say that there’s a little ‘Joe’ in a lot of other designers’ games that he has play tested.
+You could say that there’s a little ‘Joe’ in a whole lot of other designers’ games that he has play tested.

 Joe also writes a weekly blog about current key topics to game design, called: Crazy Like a Box, where you’ll always pick up useful tips on clever approaches to board game design.